-The AT24CS64 provides 65,536 bits of Serial Electrically Erasable and Programmable Read-Only Memory (EEPROM) organized as 8,192 words of 8 bits each.
-The device's cascading feature allows up to eight devices to share a common two-wire bus.
-The device is optimized for use in many industrial and commercial applications where low-power and low-voltage operation are essential.
-The devices are available in space-saving 8-lead SOIC, 8-lead TSSOP and 8-pad UDFN packages.
+The AT24CS16 provides 16,384 bits of Serial Electrically Erasable and Programmable Read-Only Memory (EEPROM) organized as 2,048 words of 8 bits each.
+This device is optimized for use in many industrial and commercial applications where low-power and low-voltage operation are essential.
+The device is available in space-saving 8-lead SOIC, 8-lead TSSOP, 8-pad UDFN and 5-lead SOT23 packages.
 All packages operate from 1.7V to 5.5V.

-The AT24CS64 provides the additional feature of a factory programmed, ensured unique 128-bit serial number, while maintaining all of the traditional features available in the 64-Kbit Serial EEPROM.
+The AT24CS16 provides the additional feature of a factory programmed, ensured unique 128-bit serial number, while maintaining all of the traditional features available in the 16-Kbit Serial EEPROM.
 The time consuming step of performing and ensuring true serialization of product on a manufacturing line can be removed from the production flow by employing the CS Series Serial EEPROM.
 The 128-bit serial number is programmed and permanently locked from future writing during the Microchip production process.
-Further, this 128-bit location does not consume any of the user read/write area of the 64-Kbit Serial EEPROM.
+Further, this 128-bit location does not consume any of the user read/write area of the 16-Kbit Serial EEPROM.
 The uniqueness of the serial number is ensured across the entire CS Series of Serial EEPROMs, regardless of the size of the memory array or the type of interface protocol.
 This means that as an application's needs for memory size or interface protocol evolve in future generations, any previously deployed serial number from any Microchip CS Series Serial EEPROM part will remain valid.